VantorreWannes/PythonWrangler/README.md

     - crash_on_false; Which decides if an AffirmError from the affirm functions should be raised again or neglected.
     - verbose; Which decides if it should print out the result of the wrapped object or not.
 (OK or ER + obj path)

-The test objects can have explicit or unexplicit settings.
+The test objects can have explicit or implicit settings.
 Settings are explicit if they are manually set in the test decorator call.
-Settings are unexplicit if they are left out, or no brackets are provided all together.
+Settings are implicit if they are left out, or no brackets are provided all together.
 Test decorator setting priority works like this:
-    - Higher level settings take precedence over lower level settings.
+    - Higher level explicit settings take precedence over lower level implicit settings.
-    - Explicit settings override unexplicit ones.

 ### `Showcase`